maxromanovsky/game_scraper/README.md

 Purpose is to play around with go, while checking what games that I've purchased on certain marketplaces (e.g. gog.com) disappeared from my account.

 ```
-Items on your wishlist are now discounted!
-Produkty z Twojej listy życzeń zostały przecenione!
-A game you’ve been waiting for is now available on GOG.com
-A gift for you!
-Otrzymujesz prezent!
-Hey, your free game has arrived!

 Your order # xx is complete!
 Twoje zamówienie nr xx zostało zrealizowane!